-After a busy Christmas season, followed by the dreary days in January, you probably have been bitten by the travel bug and on search for the best places to volunteer in February.
+After a busy Christmas season, followed by the dreary days in January, you will probably have been bitten by the travel bug and on search for the best places to volunteer in February.
 If so, we have some good news for you:

 February is one of the best months to travel abroad due to its off-peak season.
 So there will be fewer crowds and more affordable flight tickets!
 To get the most out of your travel, consider combining your adventure abroad with meaningful volunteer work!
 Not only will you experience the incredible landscape and culture of a new country, but you will also be able to make a lasting difference in the local community.

 Whether you’re looking for an opportunity to gain practical experience as a teacher, work with unique wildlife, or empower underserved communities, our different volunteer programs have something for everyone.
 Scroll down for our list of the best places to volunteer abroad in February!

 What can South Africa offer our volunteers?
 Well, everything!
 For adventure seekers out there, the country is full of adrenaline-inducing activities!
 Bungee jumping, scuba diving, or safaris in Kruger National Park – you name it.
 If you are a more laid-back traveler, there are enough alternatives.
 Take a stroll through South Africa’s famous vineyards or soak up some much-needed vitamin D at one of Cape Town’s spectacular beaches.
 Lastly, as a popular hotspot for wildlife, the “Rainbow Nation” is truly a paradise for all animal lovers.

 See?
 There are plenty of free-time activities to try out while volunteering for the local community and wildlife!